6 Best Books on Unit Testing and TDD in 2023

 As you go through the book, you will learn how to:

-Build test-driven applications using React 16.9+ and Jest
+Build test-driven applications using React 18 and Jest

-Test-drive the integration of libraries such as React Router, Redux, and Relay (GraphQL)
+Integrate with libraries such as React Router, Redux, and Relay (GraphQL)

-Develop and test async Redux code using redux-saga and expect-redux
+Build and test async Redux code using redux-saga and expect-redux

 First Steps with Test-Driven Development

-Test-driving Data Input with React
+Test-Driving Data Input

 Exploring Test Doubles